BENCHMARK REPORT

 For comparison, LLM-as-a-judge approaches on this benchmark typically achieve F1 in the 85–95% range — with significantly higher false positive rates and 100–1000x more compute.

-Bai et al.'s FaithBench represents a different class of problem: long-form paraphrased summaries without structured source data.
+Bai et al.'s FaithBench represents a different class of problem: long-form paraphrased summaries where the source is free-text documents rather than structured API data.
+This is the RAG pipeline scenario.

 MetricValue